moding-il/bizdoc.core/README.md

 ## Architecture

-BizDoc comprises of two major parts: backend server code objects, and a user interface Angular components.
+BizDoc comprises of two parts: backend server objects, and user interface Angular components.
 Often, a front-end component such as a form has a backing server object.
 The two communicate via BizDoc interface.

-Each BizDoc object, such as a form or report, is represented by a class that instruct BizDoc what the object role is.
-The class generally inherits from an underlaying base class, providing methods that BizDoc recognize.
-Base classes are declared in BizDoc.Configuration namespace.
+Each BizDoc object, such as a form or report, is represented by a class that instruct BizDoc what the object does.
+The class inherits from an underlaying base class, providing methods that BizDoc recognize.

 The types supported are:
 Form,